Kevcoin/arbitrum/docs/Mainnet.md

 A good place to start is to connect your favorite Ethereum wallet to the Arbitrum one chain.

+If you're using [Coinbase Wallet](https://www.coinbase.com/wallet/developers), Arbitrum mainnet is a whitelisted network, which enables automatic detection of all assets held in the user's wallet - no manually RPC network needed.
+On Coinbase Wallet you can switch to Arbitrum mainnet with below steps:

+Desktop:
+- Open the settings from the top right
+- Enable the 'Developer Mode' checkbox
+- In settings under 'Default Network' you will find Arbitrum mainnet

+Mobile:
+- Open Settings in the bottom right
+- Open Default Network
+- Switch Network to Arbitrum mainnet

+For custom RPC network:

 **Chain Info:**

 Name: **Arbitrum One**